-The unlawful possession, use and sale of alcoholic beverages by anyone on District-controlled property is a misdemeanor per California Business and Professions Code 25608 and a violation of Board Policy 5500.
+The unlawful possession, use and sale of alcoholic beverages by anyone on District-controlled property is a misdemeanor per California Business and Professions Code 25608 and a violation of Board Policy 3550.
 Underage drinking is a misdemeanor per California Business and Professions Code 25662a.
-Any person found in violation may be subject to arrest and be subject to administrative discipline that may be imposed by the District.
-College Police has primary enforcement responsibility and will enforce illegal possession, use, and sale of alcoholic beverage and California underage drinking laws on campus.
+Any person found in violation may be subject to arrest administrative discipline that may be imposed by the District.
+The College Police Department has primary enforcement responsibility and will enforce illegal possession, use, and sale of alcoholic beverage and California underage drinking laws on campus.

 The possession, use, and sale of illegal drugs is a violation of District policy and a violation of state and Federal law.
-Any person found in violation may be subject to arrest and be subject to administrative discipline that may be imposed by the District.
-College Police has primary enforcement responsibility and will enforce possession, use, and sale of illegal drugs under California and Federal law.
+Any person found in violation may be subject to arrest and administrative discipline that may be imposed by the District.
+The College Police Department has primary enforcement responsibility and will enforce possession, use, and sale of illegal drugs under California and Federal law.

-Any student or employee in violation of this policy is subject to disciplinary action up to and including expulsion from the District or termination from employment.
+Any student or employee in violation of Board Policy 3550 is subject to disciplinary action up to and including expulsion from the District or termination from employment.
 The decision to take disciplinary action in any instance rests with the Governing Board after consideration of the recommendation of a site administrator and an administrative panel.
-A complete list of legal sanctions is available in the office of the college's Vice President of Student Affairs.
+A complete list of legal sanctions is available in the office of the Vice President of Student Affairs.

-Southwestern Community College District is committed to providing a drug-free environment.
+Southwestern Community College District is committed to providing a drug-free environment to protect the health and welfare of its employees and students.
 Any type of drug use, including alcohol, is dangerous and potentially life threatening.
 Drugs and alcohol adversely affect the body, mind and behavior.
 Effects vary from person to person and from usage to usage.
 Even low doses of drugs and alcohol can impair judgment and coordination.
-If you use drugs or alcohol, you risk overdose, accidents, dependence, ill health, as well as legal, financial and personal problems.
+Any ingestion of drugs or alcohol brings risks of overdose, accidents, dependence, ill health, as well as legal, financial and personal problems.